 Your flow is represented by a tile on the dashboard.
 The tile shows whether a batch is currently running:

-You can use options in the Actions column to stop a running batch or toÂ view the logs for a particular batch process in Kibana.
-(For more information, see Viewing IBM App Connect logs in Kibana.)
+You can use options in the Actions column to stop a running batch, or toÂ view the logs for a particular batch process in the built-in log viewer or within an IBM Log Analysis with LogDNA service instance that’s configured to receive service logs.
+(For more information about viewing these logs, see Viewing App Connect logs in the log viewer and Monitoring and managing App Connect logs in IBM Log Analysis with LogDNA.)
 Note that batch status information is cleared when you stop the flow.
 Stopping a flow also stops any running batch processes.
-If errors occur in a batch process, and you’ve defined an ID for each record in the batch process, you can find your defined ID in the batch-record-id_str column of the Kibana log, and therefore identify any specific records that weren’t processed successfully.

 You can also use options in the Actions column to pause, then later resume, a running batch extraction process.
 The pause and resume actions apply to extraction (retrieving records) from the source system (you cannot pause and resume the processing of those retrieved records).
 When you resume, the batch process continues extracting records from the point at which it was paused.
 If a batch process fails to extract a record, the extraction process is paused automatically.
 After a set time, the batch extraction automatically resumes from the point at which it was paused.
 This is useful if the extraction failed because of network issues, or if you hit rate limits on the application from which you extract, for example.
 The extraction process can be paused and resumed continuously until the process times out.
 You can also manually resume an automatically paused batch extraction by using the menu on the dashboard tile.